Barcelona appoint Xavi as new head coach

 Xavi's credentials

-Xavi is one of the most decorated players in Barca's history, having won 25 trophies at Camp Nou between 1997 and 2015, including eight La Liga titles and the Champions League.
+Xavi is one of the most decorated players in Barca's history, having won 25 trophies at Camp Nou between 1997 and 2015 including eight Liga titles and the Champions League.

 The Spaniard made 767 appearances for the club, a record bettered only by Lionel Messi, and also contributed 85 goals and 185 assists.

-Xavi left Barca for Al Sadd in 2015 and retired four years later before becoming the Qatar-based club's permanent manager, and delivered the league title in his second season at the helm.
+Xavi left Barca for Al Sadd in 2015 and retired four years later before becoming the Qatari club's permanent manager, and delivered the league title in his second season at the helm.

-Xavi has got his wish, with Barca officials flying to Qatar to thrash out a deal with Al Sadd and their top coaching target before an agreement was finalised.
+Xavi has got his wish, after Barca officials flew to Qatar to thrash out a deal with Al Sadd and their top coaching target before an agreement was finalised.

 How big is the task facing Xavi?

-Barca have already lost three La Liga games, including a painful Clasico defeat at home to Real, with Koeman having ultimately failed to find the right balance in the squad after seeing Messi, Antoine Griezmann and a number of other key players depart in the summer.
+Barca have already lost three Liga games including a painful Clasico defeat at home to Real Madrid, with Koeman having ultimately failed to find the right balance in the squad after Messi, Antoine Griezmann and a number of other key players departed in the summer.

-New signings Memphis Depay, Eric Garcia and Sergio Aguero have yet to reach their best levels, and the Catalan club sit ninth in La Liga while also finding themselves in danger of being dumped out of the Champions League at the group stage.
+New signings Memphis Depay and Eric Garcia have yet to reach their best levels while Sergio Aguero is ruled out long term with health problems, and the Catalan club sit ninth in La Liga while also finding themselves in danger of being dumped out of the Champions League at the group stage.

-However, Xavi will hope to hit the ground running, with Barca set to take in a trip to Celta Vigo on Saturday before then entering another international break that will give a new boss time to find his feet back in familiar surroundings.
+Xavi will hope to hit the ground running, with Barca travelling to Celta Vigo on Saturday before entering another international break that will give the new boss time to find his feet in familiar surroundings.